 Scientific jobs are extremely high paying and exceptionally fulfilling.
 Though the Labor Department’s Bureau of Labor Statistics (BLS) most recently reported that 428,000 non-farm jobs were created, the unemployment rate stayed constant at 3.6% and average hourly earnings grew 12 cents to $31.85 in April.
 However, substantially more can be done through science!

-For example, 3,000 fewer jobs were created this month than last month.
+For example, 3,000 less jobs were created last month than the previous month.
 Additionally, many of the employment gains were in the low-paying service sectors!

 Science is at the epicenter of these technological advancements.
 As I shared previously, employers spent 4% more on wages and benefits last year as workers received larger pay raises in a tight labor market, rebounding economy and period of accelerating inflation, marking an increase not seen since 2001.
 Moreover, additional scientists will mean even higher wages.

 Scientific Advancement Requires Removing Science Barriers

 According to University of Chicago Professor James Evans there are far more scientists in today’s world, and they’re publishing research papers at a much faster pace.
 However, all this growth has not translated to more scientific progress.

 He makes the argument that scientists are deluged by the flood of research papers they must read, which is causing them to cite the same few papers repeatedly.
 This dilemma is leaving newly published papers with less of a chance to disrupt existing work.